securitybunker/databunker.org/content/home/hero.md

   label = "Get started"
 # old title = <h2>Add GDPR compliant <span style="border-bottom: 1px solid #fc6f5c;">address book</span> to your Web and mobile apps in under 10 minutes.</h2>
 # and with full customer visibility
+#Databunker is a secure vault and SDK to store customer records built to accelerate GDPR, HIPAA, and SOC2 compliance.
+It provides strong, serious, real personal-data protection for your customer records without expensive custom coding.
 +++
-Databunker was built to prevent sensitive data exposure via SQL injections and unfiltered GraphQL queries.
-The product provides strong, serious, real personal-data protection for your customer records without expensive custom coding.
+Databunker is a powerful vault and solution that ensures GDPR, HIPAA, ISO 27001, and SOC2 compliance.
+Protect sensitive information from GraphQL and SQL injections without costly custom development.
 * **Privacy by design compliance**
 * **Open-source security**
 * **Self-hosted service**